About Us

 OVERVIEW

 The team structure begins with the Project Manager and Technical Project Manager.
-They drive club operations on both the business and development side.
-This year, Anirudh Annavarapu and Molly Maloney take up the mantle, and continue to reinvent the team into more collaborative and productive ways.
-With a retreat and a new NASA competition in the works, 2025-2026 is shaping up to be one of our most exciting years yet!
+They drive club operations on both the business and development sides.
+This year, Anirudh Annavarapu and Molly Maloney take up the mantle and continue to reinvent the team into more collaborative and productive systems.
+As the year continues, they work closely with subteam leads to coordinate projects for mission success.

 The team structure begins with the Project Manager and Technical Project Manager.
-They drive club operations on both the business and development side.
-This year, Anirudh Annavarapu and Molly Maloney take up the mantle, and continue to reinvent the team into more collaborative and productive ways.
-With a retreat and a new NASA competition in the works, 2025-2026 is shaping up to be one of our most exciting years yet!
+They drive club operations on both the business and development sides.
+This year, Anirudh Annavarapu and Molly Maloney take up the mantle and continue to reinvent the team into more collaborative and productive systems.
+As the year continues, they work closely with subteam leads to coordinate projects for mission success.

-The Executive Board acts as experienced members / advisors to the team for ongoing support throughout onboarding and development.
-They help bridge the gap between Subteam Leadership and new members.
+The Executive Board and Subteam Leads act as experienced members / advisors to the team for ongoing support throughout onboarding and development.
+They help bridge the gap between leadership and new members.
 Leadership drives operations and project workflow, with the fall focusing on onboarding and the winter focusing heavily on development.
 Each subteam has its own approach, but weekly cross-team sessions and clear handoffs—plus rotating highlights and shared onboarding—keep everyone aligned.
 Feature development begins in onboarding and integrated into an MVP for winter semester.

 The team is committed to maintaining an inclusive and diverse environment for all students across all disciplines.
 With a wide range of majors across colleges, the perspectives new members bring is invaluable.
-CLAWS frequently hosts team social events throughout the year, including Friendsgiving, movie nights, CLAWS Olympics, Hackathons, boba trips, and more.
-The club has presented at several conferences, including the XR @ Michigan Summit, UX@UM Conference, UMSI Convocation, and the U-M Space Symposium.
-The team also puts on several outreach events each year to teach K-12 students about science, technology, and space exploration.
+CLAWS frequently hosts team social events throughout the year, including retreats, tailgates, Friendsgiving, movie nights, CLAWS Olympics, Hackathons, boba trips, and more.
+The club has presented at several conferences—with more to come in the future—including the XR @ Michigan Summit, UX@UM Conference, UMSI Convocation, and the U-M Space Symposium.
+The team also puts on several outreach events each year to teach K-12 and college students about science, technology, and space exploration.

-The Executive Board acts as experienced members / advisors to the team for ongoing support throughout onboarding and development.
-They help bridge the gap between Subteam Leadership and new members.
+The Executive Board and Subteam Leads act as experienced members / advisors to the team for ongoing support throughout onboarding and development.
+They help bridge the gap between leadership and new members.
 Leadership drives operations and project workflow, with the fall focusing on onboarding and the winter focusing heavily on development.
 Each subteam has its own approach, but weekly cross-team sessions and clear handoffs—plus rotating highlights and shared onboarding—keep everyone aligned.
 Feature development begins in onboarding and integrated into an MVP for winter semester.

 The team is committed to maintaining an inclusive and diverse environment for all students across all disciplines.
 With a wide range of majors across colleges, the perspectives new members bring is invaluable.
-CLAWS frequently hosts team social events throughout the year, including Friendsgiving, movie nights, CLAWS Olympics, Hackathons, boba trips, and more.
-The club has presented at several conferences, including the XR @ Michigan Summit, UX@UM Conference, UMSI Convocation, and the U-M Space Symposium.
-The team also puts on several outreach events each year to teach K-12 students about science, technology, and space exploration.
+CLAWS frequently hosts team social events throughout the year, including retreats, tailgates, Friendsgiving, movie nights, CLAWS Olympics, Hackathons, boba trips, and more.
+The club has presented at several conferences—with more to come in the future—including the XR @ Michigan Summit, UX@UM Conference, UMSI Convocation, and the U-M Space Symposium.
+The team also puts on several outreach events each year to teach K-12 and college students about science, technology, and space exploration.

 The team structure begins with the Project Manager and Technical Project Manager.
-They drive club operations on both the business and development side.
-This year, Anirudh Annavarapu and Molly Maloney take up the mantle, and continue to reinvent the team into more collaborative and productive ways.
-With a retreat and a new NASA competition in the works, 2025-2026 is shaping up to be one of our most exciting years yet!
+They drive club operations on both the business and development sides.
+This year, Anirudh Annavarapu and Molly Maloney take up the mantle and continue to reinvent the team into more collaborative and productive systems.
+As the year continues, they work closely with subteam leads to coordinate projects for mission success.

-The Executive Board acts as experienced members / advisors to the team for ongoing support throughout onboarding and development.
-They help bridge the gap between Subteam Leadership and new members.
+The Executive Board and Subteam Leads act as experienced members / advisors to the team for ongoing support throughout onboarding and development.
+They help bridge the gap between leadership and new members.
 Leadership drives operations and project workflow, with the fall focusing on onboarding and the winter focusing heavily on development.
 Each subteam has its own approach, but weekly cross-team sessions and clear handoffs—plus rotating highlights and shared onboarding—keep everyone aligned.
 Feature development begins in onboarding and integrated into an MVP for winter semester.

 The team is committed to maintaining an inclusive and diverse environment for all students across all disciplines.
 With a wide range of majors across colleges, the perspectives new members bring is invaluable.
-CLAWS frequently hosts team social events throughout the year, including Friendsgiving, movie nights, CLAWS Olympics, Hackathons, boba trips, and more.
-The club has presented at several conferences, including the XR @ Michigan Summit, UX@UM Conference, UMSI Convocation, and the U-M Space Symposium.
-The team also puts on several outreach events each year to teach K-12 students about science, technology, and space exploration.
+CLAWS frequently hosts team social events throughout the year, including retreats, tailgates, Friendsgiving, movie nights, CLAWS Olympics, Hackathons, boba trips, and more.
+The club has presented at several conferences—with more to come in the future—including the XR @ Michigan Summit, UX@UM Conference, UMSI Convocation, and the U-M Space Symposium.
+The team also puts on several outreach events each year to teach K-12 and college students about science, technology, and space exploration.

 SUITS